 Industrial Paramedic Job Description

-Like an traditional EMT or paramedic, much of the day for an industrial paramedic revolves around routine and schedule, interrupted (as needed) by emergency calls.
+Like traditional EMTs or paramedics, much of an industrial paramedic’s day revolves around routine and schedule, interrupted (as needed) by emergency calls.

-Much of the day’s routine, however, is determined by the type and size of the industry in which they work.
-For example, a manufacturing plant that shuts down overnight will have different hours than a mine or oil field that operates 24-hours a day.
-The type of industry can also influence the most common injuries that arise on any given day.
+In the case of the industrial paramedic, however, much of the day’s routine is determined by the type and size of the industry in which they work.
+For example, a manufacturing plant that shuts down overnight will have different hours than a mine or an oil field that operates 24-hours a day.
+Due to the different equipment and skills involved, the type of industry can also influence the most common injuries that arise on-site.

 Industrial Paramedic Hours

-For industrial paramedics, work hours are typically broken into 12-hour shifts to allow for adequate rest and preparations between shifts.
+This again will differ between industries and companies, but for most industrial paramedics, work hours are typically broken into 12-hour shifts to allow for adequate rest and preparation.

-Depending on the remoteness of the location, some industrial paramedics may also sleep on-site, working two to three weeks at a time then returning home for two to
+Depending on the remoteness of the location, some industrial paramedics may also be required to sleep on-site, working two to three weeks at a time then returning home for two to three weeks.